maxwroc/battery-state-card/README.md

 npm run test
 ```

 Tests in `card` and `entity` directory are e2e tests and run in Electron (headless) browser.
-All the others run in node env (hence they are much faster).
+All the other tests run in node env (hence they are much faster).

 </details>